mrled/jupyter-mortgage/readme.markdown

     - Double check all cost configs are defined correctly - I think the monthly propert tax estimate might be wrong
     - Make sure I'm consistently asking the user to use either decimals (e.g. 0.10) or percentages (e.g. 10%)
     - Make sure I'm consistently using decimals (e.g. 0.10) internally
+- I have bloodloan.ui.uiutil and bloodloan.util modules... do something about that

 Some really nice stuff for later on might be: